Falling in Love (Is Hard on the Knees): Chart performance

 The song was a popular hit around the world, reaching number 35 on the US Billboard Hot 100, number one on the US Mainstream Rock Tracks chart and in Spain, number two in Canada, number 22 on the UK Singles Chart, and number 46 in Australia.

 Music video

 A music video was produced to promote the single.
 The video was directed by Michael Bay, and had a surreal landscape described as "12 Monkeys meets Brazil".
 Many supermodels, such as Angie Everhart, are featured dressed as nurses, dominatrices and princesses.
-The video for the song won the band a MTV Video Music Award for Best Rock Video in 1997.